 Publications (Including Forthcoming):

-Income Shocks and HIV in sub-Saharan Africa (April 2013) with Marshall Burke and Kelly Jones, [Accepted, The Economic Journal]
+Income Shocks and HIV in sub-Saharan Africa (April 2013) with Marshall Burke and Kelly Jones, [Forthcoming, The Economic Journal]

 “Incentivising safe sex: a randomised trial of conditional cash transfers for HIV and sexually transmitted infection prevention in rural Tanzania.”
 Damien de Walque, William H Dow, Rose Nathan, Ramadhani Abdul, Faraji Abilahi, Erick Gong, Zachary Isdahl, Julian Jamison, Boniphace Jullu, Suneeta Krishnan, Albert Majura, Edward Miguel, Jeanne Moncada, Sally Mtenga, Mathew Alexander Mwanyangala, Laura Packel, Julius Schachter, Kizito Shirima, Carol A Medlin in BMJ Open, February 8, 2012, Vol (2).